matsest/bicep-registry-demo/README.md

 git push --tags # push the commit with tags
 ```

-This will trigger the bicep-publish workflow and publish the module to the registry.
+This will trigger the [bicep-publish workflow](./.github/workflows/bicep-publish.yml) and publish the module to the registry.

-> :exclamation: Note that each new tag pushed will trigger a new published version
+> :exclamation: Note that each new tag pushed will trigger a new published version.

 To see the published modules in the registry see [this](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/private-module-registry#view-files-in-registry).